 Online Tools — Many online tools and resources exist to help with the process of finding the most appropriate long-term care settings.

-Long Term Care Facility Locator — Click here to go to the Texas Department of Aging and Disability Services website to find and compare long term care facilities.
+Long Term Care Facility Locator — Click here to go to the Texas Health and Human Services website to find and compare long term care facilities.

 SeniorHomes.com provides an excellent checklist and facility locator that can help start your search.